-In the municipal hospitals, the situation was reversed.
+In contrast, in the municipal hospitals the availability of beds was reversed.
 The United Hospital Fund noted that "In 1934, ten of the thirteen municipal general hospitals, including those representing over 95 percent of the beds in such hospitals, were occupied to 85 percent of their capacity or more; four of the municipal general hospitals were occupied over 100 percent in 1934.
 Similarly, seven of the eleven special hospitals under municipal auspices were occupied to 85 percent or more of their capacity, including two special tuberculosis hospitals used to more than 100 per cent."47

 Not only was the inpatient caseload disproportionately higher in municipal hospitals, the patients remained hospitalized longer.
-In 1934, the average length of stay in voluntary hospitals was 12.2 days; in the municipal hospitals it was 17.8 days.48 In assessing why paying patients spent fewer days in the hospital than nonpaying patients, the United Hospital Fund concluded, "that economic necessity had an influence in determining the length of hospital care of these patients."49
+In 1934, the average length of stay in voluntary hospitals was 12.2 days; in the municipal hospitals 17.8 days.48 Assessing why paying patients spent fewer days in the hospital than nonpaying patients, the United Hospital Fund concluded "that economic necessity had an influence in determining the length of hospital care of these patients."49 considered a duty.
+In 1843, assistant physicians at Bellevue Hospital were paid nothing.51 The United Hospital Fund reported: "Physicians very generally have held that the practice of medicine is not to be considered as a business undertaking, but as a personal professional service to which the poor and the well-to-do are equally entitled, and for which they should be willing to pay according to their means or not at all."52

-At Bellevue Hospital, as well as in other hospitals in the New York City Metropolitan Area, many of the medical house staff provided their services without pay.
-In 1935, 3.9 percent of the attending physicians and 2 percent of the interns in municipal hospitals were paid.
-For the medical profession, charity care was considered a duty.
-In 1843, assistant physicians at Bellevue Hospital were paid nothing.
-The United Hospital
+At Bellevue Hospital, as well as in other hospitals in the New York City Metropolitan Area, most medical house staff provided their services without pay.
+In 1935, 3.9 percent of the attending physicians and 2 percent of the interns in municipal hospitals were paid.50 Charity care was